skellat/new-blog-post-tweety/README.md

 # New Blog Post-Tweety

-This is the scaffolding behind the new blog that will supplanting my tweeting.
-With Mr. Musk making the place a dumpster fire it is time to be making moves.
-I am tired of the craziness.
+This is the scaffolding behind the blog that supplanted my tweeting.
 My Twitter account was left fallow as of the night of November 6th, 2022.
 I won't delete as I do not want to lose the user name to a squatter.
-There is [a user account on a Mastodon instance](https://mas.to/@smkellat) and new posts from this blog are auto-posted to it.
+I have [a user account on a Mastodon instance](https://mas.to/@smkellat) and new posts from this blog are auto-posted to it.

-As of November 26th there have been multiple instances of random account suspensions.
-Happy Thanksgiving!
-I've tried to sanitize my account there except for a post pointing people to Twitter.
-I don't know how long my account will survive there.

 Writing can be a form of therapy.
 This is helpful to me.
 Whether or not these posts are helpful to others is up for debate.